infracost/docs/blog/2021-05-05-apr-2021-product-update.md

 We added support for the following cloud resources:
 - **AWS**: Redshift.
 The CPU-credit usage file params were improved for T2, T3 & T4 instances.
 - **Google**: Google SQL and Container Registry.
-- **Azure**: Will be announced in May!
-Here's a [video](https://www.youtube.com/watch?v=ab7TKRbMlzE) of me adding support for App Service Certificate Order.
-There are already five of us adding Azure resources, join our [community Slack channel](https://www.infracost.io/community-chat) if you'd like to help.

 Thanks for being part of the community!
-We are always looking forward to your [feedback](https://github.com/infracost/infracost/issues/).
+We are always looking forward to your feedback, so please create [GitHub issues here](https://github.com/infracost/infracost/issues/).
+We read every single one.